jboliv01/practice-code-snippets/Window Function Practice Questions.md

 ### What is a Window?
 A window is a set of rows determined by the `OVER` expression:

-OVER has a few components to it.
+OVER has a few components to it:
 - `PARTITION BY` (determines how many 'slices' there will be)
 - `ORDER BY` (determines how a window is sorted)
 - `ROWS` (determines how many rows before and after the current row should be considered)